ooyala/hastur-server/README.md

 Overview
 --------

-Hastur is a new monitoring system focused on removing any barriers to entry for engineers who need their systems monitored.
-Many of the components are built from existing open source projects, making Hastur mostly a new way to (not) manage monitoring configuration.
+Hastur is a monitoring system focused on removing any barriers to entry for engineers who need their systems monitored.

 The communication and most points of scalability are built on top of ZeroMQ, allowing the agent daemon to be thin and simple.

+Message storage is done with Cassandra, a highly-scalable key-value store with excellent support for time-series data.

 Hastur supports RESTful querying of data using the retrieval service and streaming examination of data using triggers.

 Components
 ----------

-* hastur-agent.rb
-* hastur-core.rb (router plus sink)

-(in progress)

-* hastur-sink-stats-to-graphite.rb
+* Hastur Agent - a daemon that runs on individual monitored boxes.
+  The agent is often installed via a Debian package with a self-contained Ruby installation to avoid system dependencies.

+* Hastur Core - a server daemon that receives messages and writes them to Cassandra.

+* Hastur Retrieval service - a REST server to retrieve batches of messages from Cassandra and return them as JSON.
+This also retrieves hostname data, UUID messages sources and message names to allow exploration of who is sending what data.

+* Hastur Syndicator - a server daemon to receive events from Core and send them out to workers with triggers as a realtime stream.

 Architecture
 ------------

+Individual hosts are assigned a UUID identifier and run an agent daemon.
+The agent opens a UDP port (normally 8150) for local use.
+The agent sends back system information always, and also forwards Hastur messages from individual Hastur-enabled applications.

+The agent forwards messages to the Core servers, which then store them, forward them to streaming Syndicators and write to Cassandra for later retrieval.

+Using ZeroMQ and/or Cassandra, each component other than the agent can have as many copies as desired for availability and/or fault tolerance.
+The agent isn't duplicated because, fundamentally, Hastur cannot provide fault tolerance at the single-host level.
+That must be done by the application(s), if at all.

 Development
 -----------

+Install ZeroMQ 2.x
+Install Cassandra 1.1

-Install ZeroMQ & bundle install from the root directory.
+Also, bundle install from the root directory.
 Look at the integration tests under tests/integration.

 Debugging Tips
 --------------